1. Can Ferrari challenge Mercedes’ dominance?

-One of the most interesting rule changes for 2016 is the introduction of increased freedom for teams with regard to the tyre they use at each race.
+One of the most interesting rule changes for 2016 is the introduction of increased freedom for teams with regard to the tyres they use at each race.

 For the first time, Pirelli will make three, rather than two, dry-weather compounds available at each event, with the teams free to choose 10 of the 13 sets at each driver’s disposal.
 That in of itself should open up plenty of strategy options, not least because the teams now have the option not just of running different rubber to their rivals, but also different compounds amongst their own drivers.

 But there’s a further wrinkle too.
 Because of the logistics involved in provided a wider variety of rubber and then shipping them around the world, the teams have to submit their choices for each round well in advance - no less than eight weeks before the start of each European round and 14 weeks before the start of races elsewhere.
 That meant that selections for the first two rounds of the season had to be made before the turn of the year, long before any 2016 car had turned a wheel in anger.

 Essentially that means that the teams, with little knowledge of how the 2016-spec tyres will behave, will have had to gamble on which compounds to select - and as with any gamble there always comes the risk that you might get it wrong…